jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -----------------------------------------
 * TWI-WAT changing to Jubilee (Northbound) at WAT in 31-34m at 4tph
 * CR2 changing to District at VIC in 34-36m at 10tph (+3m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 34-39m at 4tph (+4m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 4tph (+7m)

 From New Malden to Temple (3m better)
 -------------------------------------
 * CR2 changing to District at VIC in 38-40m at 10tph
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 37-43m at 4tph (+1m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 38-43m at 4tph (+2m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 41-45m at 4tph (+4m)

 From New Malden to Farringdon (10m better)